Kathybui732/pd-career-journal/career_journal/mod_1/week_3.md

 They should rehearse explaining the code to themselves, and be diligent about their adds/commits.
 This way their code is easier to understand and follow.
 Become very detail oriented.

 * Who do you want to be as a software developer?
 What kind of behaviors do you already have in place to be that person?
 What behaviors would you need to put into place?
 How will you do that?
-I would like to be a software developer that is more commuicative online.
+I would like to be a software developer that is more communicative online.
 I feel like I have a very easy time when it comes to physical interactions or when it comes to video calls.
 But, I have a really hard time when it comes to just communicating with someone via text, or just working with someone on a project and only interacting through the comments on git.
 I would like to be better at that.
 I started by asking my partner if we could just take small "hw" chunks of our code that we could do alone and we'll go ahead and push those changes so we can get used to that.
 I have also been trying to remember to add and commit more often just out of habit able everything that I type.

 **Working on the 1st Law of Behavior Change: Make it Obvious**
 * Bring self-awareness to your current habits by making a Habits Scorecard.
 Make a list of your daily habits (examples: wake up, turn off alarm, check phone, etc.) as a way to bring awareness to what you do.
 Then, decide how effective that habit is for you and your goal of becoming a software developer.
 Put a + next to habits that are effective; put a - next to habits that are not effective; put a = next to habits that are neutral.